 Collagen is the novel triple helix protein molecule that forms the vital fragment of the extracellular matrix (ECM).
 The ECM plays a major role in all phases of wound healing.
 There are various collagen technologies out in the advanced wound care market space.
 How do we know which product to choose?

-The goal with collagen technology dressings is to reduce protease activity while converting the wound to a healing state.
+The goal with collagen technology dressings are to reduce protease activity, while converting the wound to a healing state.
 Collagen advanced wound care dressings are proving to be a catalyst in wound chronicity by stimulating tissue growth, promoting autolysis, encourage angiogenesis, collagen deposition, and moving wounds towards re-epithelialization.

 MMP modulating dressings or collagen technology dressings are ideal for chronic wounds by addressing elevated levels of matrix metalloproteinases (MMPs), which degrade both viable and non-viable collagen.
 As of today, we do not have a device to measure MMP levels in a wound bed.
 What we do know is that MMPs should be at the right amount, in the right place, and in the right time frame for a wound to move towards healing trajectory.

-Hydrolyzed collagen’s main disadvantage is it cannot form scaffolds by itself due to the low molecular weight of peptides but can be mixed with other copolymers such as cellulose and chitosan.
+Hydrolyzed collagen’s main disadvantage is it cannot form scaffolds by itself due to low molecular weight of peptides but can be mixed with other copolymers such as cellulose and chitosan.
 It is “dead-protein”.
 This type of collagen is produced primarily from connective that is not bioavailable.
-The derived source must undergo hydrolysis, and an aggressive chemical process, therefore, is composed of amino acids that are ‘post-collagen”.
+The derived source must undergo hydrolysis, and aggressive chemical process, therefore is composed of amino acids that are ‘post-collagen”.